Superfund Sites in Reuse in California

 - Superfund Site Profile Page

 The 550-acre South Bay Asbestos Area Superfund site is in the Alviso District of San Jose, California.
-Two on-site landfills (Marshall and Santos) accepted asbestos-containing materials from an asbestos-cement pipe manufacturing plant.
-The former town of Alviso used local rock containing naturally occurring asbestos to build levees and address flooding.
-Asbestos was found in the Guadalupe River ring levee, and in soil at truck yards around Alviso.
-EPA added the site to the National Priorities List (NPL) in 1986.
-Cleanup activities included removing the ring levee, removing and disposing of asbestos containing material, paving truck yards, installing asphalt landfill caps, placing deed restrictions, establishing institutional controls, requiring landfill cap maintenance and inspection, and restoring wetlands.
+Two landfills, Marshall and Santos, accepted asbestos-containing materials from an asbestos-cement pipe manufacturing plant.
+The town of Alviso used local rock containing naturally occurring asbestos to build levees and address flooding.
+Asbestos was found in the Guadalupe River ring levee and in soil at truck yards around Alviso.
+EPA added the site to the National Priorities List in 1986.
+Cleanup activities included removing the ring levee and disposing of asbestos-containing material, paving truck yards, putting in asphalt landfill caps, placing deed restrictions, establishing institutional controls, requiring landfill cap maintenance and inspections, and restoring wetlands.
 Long-term maintenance and regular inspections of the landfill covers are ongoing.
-The site includes a mix of residential, commercial, recreational and ecological land uses.
+Today, the site includes a mix of residential, recreational, ecological, light industrial and commercial land uses.
 EPA removed asbestos-contaminated soil and restored wetlands for the Environmental Education Center for the Don Edwards San Francisco Bay National Wildlife Refuge.
 EPA cleaned up 25 acres of wetlands and open space, providing wildlife habitat and walking trails.
-There are two business parks on site.
+There are two business parks on-site.
 Gold Street Technology Center is on part of the former Santos Landfill.
-It provides commercial space and offices for a wide range of businesses.
+It provides commercial space and offices.
 The former Marshall Landfill is home to the America Center, a 70-acre business campus.
 The center includes office buildings, a hotel, a parking garage, and basketball and volleyball courts.

 For more information: